-This is one of the premiere paddling destinations in Georgia.
+Our route on the Flint is one of the premiere paddling destinations in Georgia.
 No where else in Georgia can you get the scenery and landscape along a river that you find in the Pine Mountain and Sprewell Bluff area.
 The views are spectacular.
 Lively Class I shoals–the haunts of the world famous shoal bass and lesser-known Halloween darter–are frequent for the first fours days of the journey followed by three days of flatwater, Coastal Plain paddling.
 The trip features one short portage around Class III Yellow Jacket Shoals.
-Otherwise, the river is free-flowing with no other portages required!

-We’ll have two campsites: Camp Thunder, a Boy Scouts of America Flint River Council facility, where you’ll have the option of tent camping or renting private platform tents with mattresses.
+We’ll have three campsites: Camp Thunder, a Boy Scouts of America Flint River Council facility, where you’ll have the option of tent camping or renting private platform tents with mattresses.
 The camp also features an air-conditioned dining hall where we’ll have breakfasts and a beautiful open-air pavilion where we will serve dinner and hold evening programs.

 The event will run from Saturday to Saturday in 2020.
 Our kick off day will be Saturday, June 20, with our first day of paddling on Sunday, June 21, with our last day of paddling on Saturday, June 27.
 This should help participants who want to avoid taking an extra day of work vacation to arrive for kick off day activities on Friday.
 As in previous year, two Paddle Lite options are available: June 21-22 and June 26-27.

 Our last trip on the upper Flint River was in 2008, a journey that was remembered as “Puddle Georgia” because of extreme low water levels.
 We’re hoping for more water in 2020, and as always, we will develop contigency plans in the event that water levels make portions of our journey impractical!

 Daily paddle trips averaging 14 miles